oweidner/docker.openmpi/Readme.md

 ```

 The file defines an `mpi_head` and an `mpi_node`.
 Both containers run the same `openmpi` image.
-The only difference is, that the `mpi_head` container exposes its SHH server to
+The only difference is, that the `mpi_head` container exposes its SSH server to
 the host system, so you can log into it to start your MPI applications.